 Deaton says if the judge rules this way and lets a jury decide if Ripple had “fair notice,” the ruling should be seen as a big win for Ripple.

-“If the above scenario happens AND the Judge agrees with Ripple that the jury must then decide whether those early sales should be excused because Ripple lacked fair notice that XRP sales were effectively illegal (unregistered), it can only be described as a TOTAL VICTORY for Ripple.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“If the above scenario happens AND the Judge agrees with Ripple that the jury must then decide whether those early sales should be excused because Ripple lacked fair notice that XRP sales were effectively illegal (unregistered), it can only be described as a TOTAL VICTORY for Ripple.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action